This symposium was recorded on Tuesday, January 26, 2021 and expires on January 26, 2022.

 The FSMB symposium, featuring prominent U.S. policy leaders, will explore these issues and why they are of critical importance to the nation’s medical regulatory system.
 Topics for discussion will include the impact of racism and implicit bias on health disparities and the need for systemic change to eliminate barriers that prevent access to quality care for at-risk communities.
 Continuing Medical Education (CME) credit will be available for participation.

-Keynote speakers will include Marc Morial, President and Chief Executive Officer of the National Urban League, and Mark McClellan, MD, PhD, Director of the Duke-Robert J. Margolis Center for Health Policy.
+Keynote speakers will include Marc Morial, JD, President and Chief Executive Officer of the National Urban League, and Mark McClellan, MD, PhD, Director of the Duke-Robert J. Margolis Center for Health Policy.

 The symposium will be hosted by FSMB Chair Cheryl Walker-McGill, MD, MBA, and the panel discussion will be moderated by FSMB President and CEO Humayun J. Chaudhry, DO, MACP.